amrelhusseiny/amrelhusseiny.github.io/content/blog/001_networks_0007_datacenter_clos_vs_fattree/001_networks_0007_datacenter_clos_vs_fattree.md

 Unlike trees , they are not really formally defined, it consists of a bunch of trees connected together, but they are mych more scalable.

 Fabrics are much easier to Automate since they have a hirarichal design , and preformatted roles for the devices .

+### CLOS (Charles Clos)

+There are a number of CLOS tplogies, like 3, 5, 7, and even 9 Stage CLOS networks,

+2 Level CLOS network, commonly known as Spine/Leaf, can also be refered to as folded CLOS topology.

 ## CLOS, what else is out there ?
 ### HyperX